Dissuading or Intimidation of a Witness - Penal Code 136.1 PC

 In some cases, we might be able to show you were falsely accused and wrongfully arrested.
 In domestic violence-related cases, it's not uncommon for an alleged victim to make false allegations they were abused and intimidated as they are motivated by anger or jealousy.

-Through the process of prefiling intervention, it might be possible to drop or reduce charges before the first court appearance through negotiating with law enforcement detectives and the filing prosecutor.
+Through the process of prefiling intervention, it might be possible to drop or reduce charges before the first court appearance by negotiating with law enforcement detectives and the filing prosecutor.

 This is commonly known as a “DA reject” and occurs after an arrest but before formal criminal charges are filed.